Pleasure Island (Walt Disney World)

-Pleasure Island was an area of the Downtown Disney shopping, dining and entertainment district at Walt Disney World Resort.
+Pleasure Island was an area of the Downtown Disney shopping, dining and entertainment district at Walt Disney World Resort in Lake Buena Vista, Florida.
 It officially opened on May 1, 1989.
 On September 27, 2008, all of its clubs were closed, but its retail stores and restaurants remained open.
 The area is now called The Landing and is the central part of Disney Springs.